Dat0319/MultiEnv-PushNoti/PushNoti.md

 Then put your `google-services.json` in `android/app/`.

 **Note:** Since the project has multiple environments, pushing notifications will work differently.
 Therefore, you need to add every version of ApplicationSuffixId into Firebase.
-The application package name must match with the one in `google-services.json`
+The application package name must match with the one in `google-services.json`.
+Also remember to **REPLACE**, not delete the service file.

 **E.g:**

 ![image info](./pushNoti.png)
 ### If you don't use autolink

 In `android/settings.gradle`